NOW Token (NOW) Reaches Market Cap of $2.15 Million

-NOW Token (CURRENCY:NOW) traded flat against the dollar during the one day period ending at 9:00 AM ET on February 22nd.
-One NOW Token coin can currently be purchased for about $0.0258 or 0.00000068 BTC on exchanges.
-NOW Token has a market capitalization of $2.15 million and $1,803.00 worth of NOW Token was traded on exchanges in the last day.
-In the last week, NOW Token has traded flat against the dollar.
+NOW Token (CURRENCY:NOW) traded flat against the US dollar during the 1 day period ending at 7:00 AM E.T. on February 26th.
+In the last week, NOW Token has traded flat against the US dollar.
+One NOW Token coin can currently be purchased for approximately $0.0258 or 0.00000068 BTC on major cryptocurrency exchanges.
+NOW Token has a total market cap of $2.15 million and $1,803.00 worth of NOW Token was traded on exchanges in the last 24 hours.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.